gardener/gardener/docs/concepts/operator.md

 The `Extension` resource is intended to automate the installation and management of extensions in a Gardener landscape.
 It contains configuration for the following scenarios:

+- The deployment of the extension chart in the garden runtime cluster.
 - The deployment of `ControllerRegistration` and `ControllerDeployment` resources in the (virtual) garden cluster.
 - The deployment of [admission controllers](../extensions/admission.md) in the runtime cluster.